Need a way to get online on a short-term basis, without locking into a long-term contract?

 Their monthly costs are reasonable given the speeds available, although there is a decent installation fee on the 30-day plans.

 The main issue with Hyperoptic Broadband is they’re only available in certain areas – mostly city centres – at the moment.
-They’re not as widely available as NOW Broadband.
+They’re not as widely available as a provider like BT for instance.

 Pros